 - Find out about your course and explore what activities are available so you can meet new people.
-You may feel a bit apprehensive at first, and this is normal - many feel this to some degree. - For the Life Tools blog post on settling in: blogs.reading.ac.uk/life tools-programme/2021/09/17/ settling-in-adjusting-to-a new-environment-2/

-- Try to talk with other students in your hall, on your course, or those you meet on campus.
+You may feel a bit apprehensive at first, and this is normal - many feel this to some degree. - Try to talk with other students in your hall, on your course, or those you meet on campus.
 You can ask them about their course and what they are interested in. - ✓ It is best not to compare with your friends back home.
 You have known them for a while, so it is easier to communicate with them.
 As you get to know other students better, you will find those you share common interests and with whom you can establish friendships.